jbpoline/talk_Wellcome_01April2015/talk.md

 ## Conclusion: What shall we do about it

 > * Train the new generation of scientist in computation, statistics, open science
-> * multiply initiatives like OSF, many lab and community based projects, METRICS (Meta-Research) institutes
+> * Multiply initiatives like OSF, many lab and community based projects, METRICS (Meta-Research) institutes
 > * Work with journals and editors to accept well powered null findings, replication studies
 > * Foster a culture of re-usable science through new grants/publications calls and guidelines
 > * Foster the "replicate and advance" culture.